knightedcodemonkey/jsx/README.md

 npm_config_ignore_platform=true npm install @oxc-parser/binding-wasm32-wasi
 ```

+> [!TIP]
-> Tip: public CDNs such as `esm.sh` or `jsdelivr` already publish bundles that include the WASM binding, so you can import this package directly from those endpoints in `<script type="module">` blocks without any extra setup.
+> Public CDNs such as `esm.sh` or `jsdelivr` already publish bundles that include the WASM binding, so you can import this package directly from those endpoints in `<script type="module">` blocks without any extra setup.

 ## Usage